 \section{Pushing intersection patterns down to a congruence cover}

-The goal of this section is to show that the intersection pattern described in Proposition \ref{rationalintersectionpattern} can be pushed down to sufficiently deep congruence covers.
-Once this is done, we will be able to conclude that the submanifolds involved in the intersection pattern give nontrivial homology cycles in those congruence covers. \begin{thm} Let $p$ be a prime.
+The goal of this section is to show that the intersection pattern described in Proposition \ref{rationalintersectionpattern} can be pushed down to appropriate congruence covers.
+Once this is done, we will be able to conclude that the submanifolds involved in the intersection pattern give nontrivial homology cycles in those congruence covers.
+Our method is to ``make intersections more similar to each other'' by passing to congruence covers. \begin{thm} Let $p$ be a prime.
 Suppose that $\tau\in \SL_m\mathbb Q$ is a matrix with $m$ distinct real eigenvalues and irreducible characteristic polynomial, while $\rho\in \GL_m\mathbb Q$ is a diagonalizable matrix with eigenvalues $(-1,\dots,-1,1).$ Let $X$ and $Y$ be the minsets of $\tau$ and $\rho,$ respectively.
-Suppose further that $C_{\rho}(\mathbb R)\cap C_{\tau}(\mathbb R)=1.$ \begin{enumerate} \item If $X$ and $Y$ intersect transversally in a single point $z\in H,$ then for sufficiently large $n$ the quotients $X/\Gamma_X(p^n)$ and $Y/\Gamma_Y(p^n)$ are orientable, all their intersections in $H/\Gamma(p^n)$ are transverse and have the same sign. \item If $X$ and $Y$ are disjoint then for sufficiently large $n$ the quotients $X/\Gamma_X(p^n)$ and $Y/\Gamma_Y(p^n)$ are disjoint in $H/\Gamma(p^n).$ \end{enumerate} \end{thm}
+Suppose further that we have the following ``genericity'' condition \begin{itemize} \item[($t$)] The only solutions to the system of equations $\rho x=x\rho,\tau x=x\tau$ are the scalar matrices\footnote{Note that this is a linear system of equations with rational coefficients, so it is equivalent over $\mathbb R,\mathbb Q$ or $\mathbb Q_p$.}. \end{itemize} Then \begin{enumerate} \item If $X$ and $Y$ intersect transversely in a single point $z\in H,$ then for sufficiently large $n$ the quotients $X/\Gamma_X(p^n)$ and $Y/\Gamma_Y(p^n)$ are embedded, orientable submanifolds, all their intersections in $H/\Gamma(p^n)$ are transverse and have the same sign. \item If $X$ and $Y$ are disjoint then for sufficiently large $n$ the quotients $X/\Gamma_X(p^n)$ and $Y/\Gamma_Y(p^n)$ are disjoint in $H/\Gamma(p^n).$ \end{enumerate} \end{thm}